The name of the country

 In 1940 the government purchased the rights to Thomas Bracken’s song ‘God defend New Zealand’ from a Dunedin musical firm, so that it could become the country’s national song.
 Later, it was made the second national anthem.
 By the late 20th century it had largely eclipsed the official, British anthem, ‘God save the Queen’.
 One line in the song continues to puzzle many.
 There is no agreement as to what Bracken meant by ‘guard Pacific’s triple star’.
 The most popular theory is that the line refers to the three main islands of New Zealand.

 Although church and state are separate in New Zealand, Easter and Christmas are observed as holidays.
-Secular holidays include Labour Day, Queen’s Birthday and the anniversary days of the various provinces, held on or close to the founding dates of each province.
+Secular holidays include Labour Day, Queen’s Birthday and the anniversary days of the various provinces, held on or close to the founding dates of each settlement.

 New Zealand’s most handsome shellfish, the pāua (Haliotis iris – related to the abalone of the northern Pacific), was important in the traditional Māori diet.
 It is now more widely popular, and its flesh is a valuable export.
 The lustrous inner shell, with opalescent greens and blues, is of cultural significance.
 Māori applied it as decoration (often for the eyes of carved figures on meeting houses), and it is also used in souvenirs and in fine jewellery.